jeffspence/jeffspence.github.io/software.md

 <br>
-We developed powerful machinery to combine information across genes, [GeneBayes](https://github.com/tkzeng/GeneBayes), to estimate the strength of selection acting against loss-of-function variants in almost every gene in the human genome.
+We developed powerful machinery to combine information across genes, [GeneBayes](https://github.com/tkzeng/GeneBayes), to estimate the strength of selection acting against loss-of-function variants in almost every proteint-coding gene in the human genome.
 The method and an analysis of the constraint measures are presented in our [paper](https://www.nature.com/articles/s41588-024-01820-9).